TheMaker69420/userstyles-world/README.md

 I am not good at coding, very much beginner.
 Shit will not work.
 Send issues if stuff does not work.

 # What even is this?
 This is my personal list of websites that I remove various "bloat" from.
 "Bloat" can mean a variety of things in my definition.
+Along with "bloat," you will find CSS styles that either change website fonts, add accessibility (change colors), and etc.

 # What exactly is "bloat?"
 What can it be?
 Bloat can be, but is not limited to: